Photo by Zulfugar Karimov on Unsplash

 Small technical details create significant performance differences:

 Always upload native video files rather than sharing links.
 Native uploads autoplay in the feed, while links require an extra click—that friction kills engagement.
 If you need to save and repurpose your LinkedIn videos for backup or cross-platform use, tools like GetVideoNow's LinkedIn downloader let you easily archive your content.
+For LinkedIn's official video specifications (verified April 2026), see LinkedIn's video help page.
+Tools like yt-dlp (open-source) can also accomplish this for technically inclined users.

 Add captions manually if possible.
 LinkedIn's auto-generated captions are improving but still make errors.
 Accurate captions improve accessibility and engagement—videos with captions see 40% higher completion rates.